memsql/SingleStoreNETConnector/docs/content/connection-options.md

 Unsupported Options
 -------------

-These options are used by Connector/NET but not supported by MySqlConnector.
-In general, they should be removed from your connection string when migrating from Connector/NET to MySqlConnector.
+These options are used by Connector/NET but not supported by SingleStoreConnector.
+In general, they should be removed from your connection string when migrating from Connector/NET to SingleStoreConnector.

 <table class="table table-striped table-hover">
   <thead>